 2. Compression Socks: Dr. Francomano didn’t recommend these, but “customers who bought the gloves also bought…” and my feet are always freezing!
 It’s worth a try.
 I’m getting some varicose veins in my calves that are not pretty, and I’ve already had one vascular doctor tell me he would not touch me unless the varicosities were life-threatening (easy scarring…no cosmetic surgery for me…)

 3. Ergonomic writing supplies: This is a very big issue right now, especially for my son.
 My daughter seems to have little trouble keeping up with her school work, and only complains of mild hand fatigue with extensive writing.
 My son, the Lefty, wipes out after about 30 seconds, and his accessory muscles take over, according to his OT.
 It is the source of a lot of frustration and temper tantrums in our house.
 He now has a 504 Plan and a keyboard he uses to do much of his classwork.
 The school also bought him this awesome stool to help him develop a stronger core, which will strengthen his neck and arms, which will keep his hands going longer.
 In the meantime, no one had really talked to us about modifying his writing implements to make it easier for him to grip his pens or pencils.
 Dr. Francomano (cue shaft of light! cue music!) suggested the Pen Again.
 I don’t know if he will like it/use it, but I will do a follow up post to let you know.
 I also have already bought 5000 pencils/colored pencils/crayons for school, so, what to do about that?
-While I was on Amazon (really, if you aren’t on Amazon Prime, what are you waiting for???
-It is the BEST!!!!), I saw this cool looking gripper that will relax his hand and reduce fatigue.
+I found this cool looking gripper that will relax his hand and reduce fatigue.
 Again, don’t know if it will work, but these are not expensive items, so it is worth a try.
 “Peggy from Indiana” said it really helped her with her arthritis, so that’s got to count for something, eh?

 So, there you have it.
 Tune in next time for another helpful (hopefully) installment of